Queue-Fair/cloudflare/README.md

 Here's how to add Queue-Fair to your CloudFlare implementation.

 **1.** Download the latest release of this distribution and unzip it.
-You only need one file, worker.js.
+You only need one file, `worker.js`.

 **2.** The Queue-Fair CloudFlare adapter uses KV storage for efficient operation.
 To create the KV storage namespace that the Adapter will use, log in to CloudFlare.
-Select Workers from the left nav.
+Select **Workers** from the left nav.
 If you've never set up a CloudFlare Worker before, you'll be asked to set up a custom Cloudflare Workers subdomain.
 You can shoose any subdomain you like - the only requirement is that no-one else has the same subdomain.
-So, if you are asked to set up a custom CloudFlare Workers subdomain, pick a subdomain and then Set Up, and you probably want the Free plan.
+So, if you are asked to set up a custom CloudFlare Workers subdomain, pick a subdomain and then **Set Up**, and you probably want the Free plan.

-As soon as you see it in the left nav, Select KV from the left nav (it's underneath Workers->Overview), then the blue Create Namespace button.
-You can call the namespace anything you like - these instructions assume you name it 'queue-fair'.
-Hit the blue Add button once you've entered a name.
+As soon as you see it in the left nav, select **KV** (it's underneath Workers->Overview), then the blue **Create Namespace** button.
+You can call the namespace anything you like - these instructions assume you name it `queue-fair`.
+Hit the blue **Add** button once you've entered a name.

-**3.** Select Workers from the left nav again.
-Hit the blue Create a Service button.
-You can name the service anything you like - these instructions assume you name it 'queue-fair-adapter'.
+**3.** Select **Workers** from the left nav again.
+Hit the blue **Create a Service** button.
+You can name the service anything you like - these instructions assume you name it `queue-fair-adapter`.
 You can select either of the starter options - it doesn't matter which.
-Hit Create Service.
+Hit **Create Service**.

 **4.** CloudFlare will create your new worker.
-You'll start on the Resources tab.
-Go to the Settings tab, then Variables on the left, scroll down to KV Namespace Bindings, Add Binding.
-For Variable Name, this must be QUEUE_FAIR_STORAGE.
-For KV Namespace, enter the name you chose in Step 2 (probably 'queue-fair').
-Hit the blue Save button.
+You'll start on the **Resources** tab but there's nothing to do here yet.
+Go to the **Settings** tab, then **Variables** on the left, scroll down to **KV Namespace Bindings** and hit **Add Binding**.
+For Variable Name, this must be `QUEUE_FAIR_STORAGE`.
+For KV Namespace, enter the name you chose in Step 2 (probably `queue-fair`).
+Hit the blue **Save** button.

-**5.** Go back to the Resources tab.
-Hit the blue Quick edit button.
-Copy and paste the contents of worker.js into the code editor on the left of the page, COMPLETELY REPLACING the few lines of code that are already there.
+**5.** Go back to the **Resources** tab.
+Hit the blue **Quick edit** button.
+Copy and paste the contents of `worker.js` into the code editor on the left of the page, COMPLETELY REPLACING the few lines of code that are already there.
 You can do this with CTRL-A to Select All and then CTRL-V to paste.

 **6.** Enter your Account Secret and Account System Name where indicated at the top of the pasted-in code.
-Hit CTRL-S to save, then the Save and Deploy button in the dialog that appears.
-You have to hit CTRL-S and then Save and Deploy every time you finish making edits to the code in the window.
+Hit CTRL-S to save, then the **Save and Deploy** button in the dialog that appears.
+You have to hit CTRL-S and then **Save and Deploy** every time you finish making any edits to the code in the window.

-**7.** OPTIONAL If you want to test the Worker before making it live on your site (recommended), you can type the URL of a page on your site that matches your queue's Activation Rules in the box next to the GET pulldown in the HTTP tab, and hit Send.
-You should see the response come back on the right with a set-cookie header containing Queue-Fair-Store-<system name of your queue>.
-There should be no output in the Console unless you have set debug : true in the config code on the left.
+**7.** OPTIONAL If you want to test the Worker before making it live on your site (recommended), you can type the URL of a page on your site that matches your queue's Activation Rules in the box next to the **GET** pulldown in the **HTTP** tab, and hit **Send**.
+You should see the response come back on the right with a set-cookie header containing `Queue-Fair-Store-<system name of your queue>`.
+There should be no output in the **Console** unless you have set `debug : true` in the `config` code on the left.
 Debug logging is disabled by default, and you should disable debug for live deployments.

-**8.** To make the Worker live on your site, use the back arrow at the top left, and select Websites from the left nav, and then your website.
-In the left nav for your website, select Workers, then Add Route in HTTP Routes
+**8.** To make the Worker live on your site, use the **back arrow** at the top left, and select **Websites** from the left nav, and then your website (which we are calling `mysite.com` in these instructions).
+In the left nav for your website, select **Workers**, then **Add Route** in **HTTP Routes**.

 **9.** OPTIONAL but strongly recommended.
 The Adapter normally only runs on page requests, and not media or static assets like pngs, jpegs or css files.
 If you have static assets in a folder on your site, it's best to exclude this folder (or folders) from the Worker.
-For example, if your static assets are all under https://mysite.com/assets, add a Route *mysite.com/assets* with the Serice set to None.
-This will exclude assets and any subfolders.
-Hit Save when you are done with the Add route dialog.
+For example, if your static assets are all under https://mysite.com/assets, add a Route `*mysite.com/assets*` with the **Service** set to **None**.
+This will exclude `assets` and any subfolders from your Worker.
+Hit **Save** when you are done with the **Add route** dialog.
 The more folders you can exclude with routes, the less often the Adatper will run, and the less likely you are to exceed the CloudFlare Free plan limits.
-You can have as many exclusion routes like this as you like, but unfortunately CloudFlare does not support exludes by file extension (.png, .jpeg, .css etc).
+You can have as many exclusion routes like this as you like, but sadly CloudFlare does not support exludes by file extension (.png, .jpeg, .css etc).

-**10.** To enable the Worker on your site, Add route, and it's *mysite.com/* for the Route, for Service it's whatever name you chose in Step 3 (probably 'queue-fair-adapter', Environment is Production, and we recommend you change Request limit failure mode from "Fail closed" to "Fail open" if you are on the Free Plan.
+**10.** To enable the Worker on your site, **Add route**, and it's `*mysite.com/*` for the Route, for **Service** it's whatever name you chose in Step 3 (probably `queue-fair-adapter`, **Environment** is `Production`, and we recommend you change **Request limit failure mode** from `Fail closed` to `Fail open` if you are on the CloudFlare Free plan.
 This will mean that if your 100,000 free worker requests per day quota is exeeded, your site will still display - it will just be unprotected by Queue-Fair once the limit is reached.

-**11.** Hit Save when you are finished with the Add route dialog.
+**11.** Hit **Save** when you are finished with the **Add route** dialog.

 That's it, you're done!

 ### To test the CloudFlare Adapter